Hundreds Rally For South Koreas Yoon As New Arrest Bid Beckons - UrduPoint

 Hundreds Rally For South Korea's Yoon As New Arrest Bid Beckons

-Seoul, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2025) Hundreds of supporters of South Korea's impeached President Yoon Suk Yeol rallied outside his home on Wednesday in a bid to protect him as investigators prepared a fresh arrest attempt.
+Seoul, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2025) Hundreds of supporters of South Korea's impeached President Yoon Suk Yeol rallied outside his residence Wednesday as investigators prepared a fresh attempt to arrest him.

-Yoon has refused questioning and resisted arrest after his bungled December 3 martial law decree plunged South Korea into its worst political crisis in decades.
+Yoon has refused questioning and resisted arrest since his bungled December 3 martial law decree plunged South Korea into its worst political crisis in decades.

 Investigators secured a new arrest warrant Tuesday after an initial seven-day order expired.
-Several hundred members of his base rushed to the conservative leader's house in central Seoul in response, braving sub-zero temperatures.
+Several hundred members of his base rushed to the presidential residence in central Seoul in response, braving sub-zero temperatures.

 "Witnessing their resilience against the wind and cold, I am confident that President Yoon Suk Yeol will return, and we will prevail."

-You Se-ryung, a 46-year-old YouTuber camped outside, said key security ally the United States should intervene and "help" South Korea.
-Many of Yoon's supporters have adopted slogans used by US president-elect Donald Trump.
+Despite a cold weather warning set for 9 pm (1200 GMT), the suspended president's supporters were defiant, shouting "impeachment is invalid".

-"Even if President Yoon Suk Yeol returns, whether or not the impeachment is overturned, I don't think this issue can be resolved within South Korea.
-That's why I brought out a Trump flag today," he told AFP.
+Rival protesters calling for Yoon to be punished waved glowsticks -- commonly seen at K-pop concerts -- and held placards that read, "Detain, arrest insurrectionist Yoon Suk Yeol".

-Yoon's legal team said on Wednesday he remains inside his residential compound, after investigators cast doubt on his whereabouts a day earlier.
+Yoon's legal team said on Wednesday he remains inside the residential compound, after investigators cast doubt a day earlier on his whereabouts.

-"Last night, I personally visited the official residence, met the president there, and left," said Yoon's lawyer Yoon Kap-keun, who is unrelated.
+"Last night, I personally visited the official residence, met the president there, and left," said his lawyer Yoon Kap-keun, who is unrelated.

-The Corruption Investigation Office (CIO), which is leading the probe into the president, has kept secret the duration of the second warrant it requested after an initial seven-day document expired on Monday.
+The Corruption Investigation Office (CIO), which is leading the probe into the president, has kept secret the duration of the new warrant.

 Yoon would become the first sitting South Korean president to be arrested if investigators are able to detain him.